 The final ministerial session of the Conference on International Economic Co-operation opened in Paris, on Monday (30 May).

-The final ministerial session of the Conference on International Economic Co-operation opened in Paris, on Monday (30 May).
+Background: The final ministerial session of the Conference on International Economic Co-operation opened in Paris, on Monday (30 May).
 The 27-nation conference -- better known as the North-South economic dialogue -- began with a promise from United States Secretary of State, Cyrus Vance, for new moves towards a fairer international economic system.

 The ministerial meeting is the climax of more than two years of crisis-ridden negotiations aimed at bridging the gap between the rich and the poor nations.
 Ministers went into the meeting admitting that there was still a great deal of work to be done if the conference was to be a success.